3 Keys to Salary Negotiations

 - I suggest that you add together all of your “bare” expenses in order to see how much money you will need to make.
 I have provided an example of how to do this below.
 I chose “average” costs for each category.
 If you move to a larger city these costs may be higher and may be lower in a smaller city.
 Check newspapers online to learn how much an apartment is renting for in the city you may live in.

-The average starting wage for a graphic artist/designer is $12 to $14 per hour.
-If you are asked for a starting wage range, tell an employer you would like to start at $12–$14 per hour, and that you are willing to negotiate.
-Don’t say $10–$14 or you may be making $10 per hour.
+The average starting wage for a graphic designer is $14 to $18 per hour.
+If you are asked for a starting wage range, tell an employer you would like to start at $16–$18 per hour and that you are willing to negotiate.
+Don’t start at $14, or that might be what they offer.